REO-VLM-anonymous/REO-VLM/README.md

 - Proposes a **reverse projection module** to fuse domain knowledge from language back into vision

-- Introduces a custom-designed **regression head** optimized for EO tasks
+- Introduces a custom-designed **regression head** optimized for EO regresion task

 - Incorporates a **Spectral Recombination Strategy** for easier multimodal fusion